victoriadeyemi/readme-generator/starter/README.md

 ## Description
-ReadMe Generator Application made with javaScript
+This is a ReadMe Generator application that is made using JavaScript

 ## Table of Contents